-Tremblingly they slid down the temple knoll and ran to the motorcycle.
-Jabbing the key into its lock he kicked the starter pedal.
+Tremblingly they slid down the temple knoll, and ran to the motorcycle.
+Jabbing the key into its lock he twisted it and kicked the starter pedal.
 The motor roared.
-As she leaped on astraddle behind him he snapped in the clutch.
-The cycle lunged forward motor snarling to lurch bumping over ancient paving stones.
+He leaped on and as she leaped on astraddle behind him snapped in the clutch.
+The motorcycle lunged forward motor snarling to lurch bumping over the ancient paving stones.
 She bunched her tight skirt up over naked thighs and slipped arms around his chest, letting a finger play with his nipple.
 It protruded, hard, beneath his jersey.

 They jounced from the abandoned Via Appia to meet the last section of the old road in good repair.
 She peered at it, visualizing the patches where the asphalt wore thin and the old, black, stones showed through.

-They now roared down a cobblestone road, she thrilling each time he slowed to point to a grove of trees, as if asking "There?"
+They now roared down a cobblestone road, she thrilling each time he slowed to point suggestively to a grove of trees, as if asking "There?"
 Each time she shouted forward "No!
 There's a farmhouse," wishing more to prolong the quivering excitement of the search than to find a safely hidden glade.

-Weaving dangerously they shot into a straightaway through a grassy valley with a pine grove, accessed by two ruts.
+Weaving dangerously they shot into a straightaway alongside a grassy valley with a pine grove and two ruts paralleling it.
 Pointing behind them she shouted "There!".

 He squeezed both hand brakes and the cycle shrieked to a skidding halt.
 The motor died and he savagely stamped the starter.
-The cycle growled to life and he swung in a screeching Uturn.
+The cycle detonated to life and he swung in a screeching U-turn.
 A Mercedes Benz flashed by, horn blaring.
 Abruptly he turned and they were bouncing in the ruts.

-"Perhaps there," she said, pointing.
+"Perhaps there," she said

 The cycle bucked to a stop and they jumped off.
 He didn't forget to lock it, she observed.
-He bounded ahead through high grass toward the pine grove, leaving her to trail behind.
+They started off through high grass toward the pine grove, he running ahead, bounding through the grass, leaving her to trail behind.